DeustoTech/WHY-suite/README.md

 ### compute-pca.R
 Given a CSV file of features (such as `feats.csv`), it computes PCA.

+It is also possible to identify the plotted elements.

 The output is a plot of the time series in the chosen principal components.

 ### compute-kmeans.R